phpearth/docs/articles/smart-questions/index.md

 ## Be patient

-Wait for an answer, not all users in the group are checking all the time, but they will respond when they can.
-Saying "Thank you" when the question is solved can give a much better image about you and a warmer feeling for helpers.
+Wait for an answer.
+Not all group members are available all the time, but they'll respond when they can.
+Saying "thank you" when the question is solved can give a much better impression about you and help to cultivate warm feelings for those solving your question.

-Keep learning, the expert at anything was once a beginner.
+Keep learning; All experts were once beginners.

 <br><br><br>
 <div style="clear:both"></div>